 - Serving size is 1 tablespoon.
 Recipe makes approximately a cup of basil oil (unstrained).
 After straining volume will be slightly reduced.

-- Basil oil, like most herb oils, has a very short shelf life because of botulism concerns.
-Use up the oil the same day or refrigerate and enjoy within 2-3 days.
+Basil oil, like most herb infused oils, has a very short shelf life because of botulism concerns.
+Use up the oil the same day or refrigerate immediately and enjoy within two to three days.
+Strained basil oil (using a strainer lined with cheesecloth, solids discarded) can last up to five days in the fridge.

 Can I freeze small amounts of the basil oil?